javascript-tutorial/en.javascript.info/1-js/10-error-handling/2-custom-errors/article.md

 Our `ValidationError` class should inherit from the built-in `Error` class.

-That class is built-in, here's it approximate code, for us to understand what we're extending:
+That class is built-in, but here's its approximate code so we can understand what we're extending:

 ```js
 // The "pseudocode" for the built-in Error class defined by JavaScript itself